ConduitNetwork/docs/integration_guides/Automation/ansible.rst

     Path of the Host Variables relative to the Git url.
    Enable Verbose Logging
-    Enable to output verbose logging for Ansible task history Use Morpheus Agent Command Bus
+    Enable to output verbose logging for Ansible task history Use Conduit Agent Command Bus
-    Enable for Ansible Playbooks to be executed via Morpheus Agent Command Bus instead of SSH
+    Enable for Ansible Playbooks to be executed via Conduit Agent Command Bus instead of SSH

 #.
 Save Changes